Poojitha228/Deep-Learning-Project/README.md

 # Deep-Learning-Project
-Stock market trend prediction by using LSTM sequence model with 94% accuracy
+Stock market trend prediction by using LSTM sequence model with 94% accuracy and technical indicators.

 ##Project Overview